lines-of-codes/litechat/README.md

 Then, To start a development server, use `pnpm dev`
 To build it, use the `pnpm build` command, and by default, the output should be in the `dist` folder.

+**When hosting your own litechat instance, You must adapt litechat's Terms of Service appropriately.**

 To host the application, You can seperately host the database and the frontend, or host both with the same tool.

 To seperately host, just copy the contents of the `dist` folder to your desired web hosting software.